 We can also use the Pivot Table feature of Excel to create a grouped frequency distribution.
-Here, we don’t need to set the upper and lower limit manually.
+Here, we don’t need to set the upper and lower limits manually.
 Instead, we can finish the whole process with a few simple steps.
 So, without any delay, let’s follow the steps below.

 - To begin with, select the Name and Marks of the students.
 Here, we have selected Cell B5 to C15.

 - Secondly, go to the Insert tab and select PivotTable.
 A dialog box will pop up.

 - Click OK to proceed.
 A new worksheet and PivotTable Fields will appear.

 - In the PivotTable Fields section, click on Marks and drag it to the Rows & Values sections.

 - After that, click on Sum of Marks and select Value Field Settings.

 - In the Value Field Settings dialog box, select Count and click on OK.